Q&A: Sospes Health & Safety Management Software

 Sospes’ mobile app will work on any Apple or Android mobile device, typically smartphones or tablets.
 Its back end manager portal works on any browser and can be accessed from any computer or tablet.

 Q: What if I already have an inspections package?

 Answer: You’re ahead of the game if you do.
 Here are some things you consider:

-- Does the system you use today create an electronic report of the results, including inspection fails and what happens to them?
+- Does the system you use today create an electronic report of the results, including inspection fails, action items and resolution.

 - Can inspectors send requests from the field to people for help getting inspection fails resolved quickly?

 - Does the system eliminate double text entry and paperwork?